US/EU – Steps for Whois

 issue: The EU puts pressure on companies that cannot take all responsibility for failures.

-issue: The registrant and his country-level registry can perform checks and adjustments.
+issue: The registrant and his country-specific register can perform checks and adjustments.

-need: The country-level register provides a domain overview of a company behind its login.
+need: The country-specific register provides a domain overview of a company behind its login.

-need: The country-level register provides a Whois check of a company behind its login.
+need: The country-specific register provides a Whois check of a company behind its login.

 need: The country has a duty of care with regard to the correctness of the registered data.